Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/secure/bigquery-psc.md

 <PrivateLinkSLA />

-## Create Connection in dbt
+## Create the connection in dbt

-Once <Constant name="cloud" /> support completes the configuration, you can start creating new connections using PrivateLink.
+Once the dbt Support team completes the configuration, you can start creating new connections using PSC:

 1. Navigate to **Settings** → **Create new project** → select **BigQuery**.
 2. You will see two radio buttons: **Default Endpoint** and **PrivateLink Endpoint**.
 Select **PrivateLink Endpoint**.